In this post

 Lifestyle spending accounts offer many advantages for employers, too.
 Compared to other types of programs, LSAs are more effective in helping companies meet their benefits goals.
 Here are a few reasons why:

-1. They help attract and retain talent
+1. LSAs attract and retain talent

 Lifestyle benefits like wellness stipends or travel stipends show employees that you care about their wellness.
 When employees feel cared for, you’ll see employee engagement and productivity improve and enjoy lower rates of absenteeism and turnover.